HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Approach

 \textbf{Feature Extraction.} Raw frames are encoded by a frozen video backbone (e.g., EgoVLP~\cite{lin2022egocentric}) into clip-level features $V$, while the query is embedded by a frozen text model (e.g., CLIP text encoder~\cite{radford2021learning}) into $Q$.
 Freezing both backbones maintains the pipeline's modularity and efficiency.

 \textbf{Video and Text Encoders.} The \textbf{text encoder} uses a stack of standard transformers to refine the initial word embeddings $Q$, producing contextually enriched query embeddings $E \in \mathbb{R}^{L_Q \times D_q}$.
-The multi-scale \textbf{video encoder}, our key contribution, is a hierarchical stack of $L$ Anchor-MambaPooling (AMP) blocks.
-As detailed in Section~\ref{sec:amp_block}, this stack processes the initial features $V^{(0)}=V$ recursively.
-At each layer, an AMP block refines its input features while simultaneously producing a downsampled set of `anchor' tokens that serve as the input for the next, coarser layer.
-The final output used for fusion is the pyramid of these refined features collected from all layers, $\{\tilde{V}^{(l)}\}_{l=0}^{L-1}$.
+The \textbf{multi-scale video encoder}, our key contribution, is a hierarchical stack of $L$ Anchor–MambaPooling (AMP) blocks (see Section~\ref{sec:amp_block}).
+This stack progressively refines the clip features $V^{(0)} = V$ and produces a multi-scale feature pyramid $\{\tilde{V}^{(l)}\}_{l=0}^{L-1}$ that captures temporal context at increasing granularity.

-\textbf{Fusion and Decoding.} The multi-scale video feature pyramid $\{\tilde{V}^{(l)}\}_{l=0}^{L-1}$ and the text embeddings $E$ are fed into a cross-modal attention module to produce a fused representation:

-This fused representation is then passed to a lightweight convolutional decoder~\cite{zhang2022actionformer} that regresses the final start and end timestamps $(t_s, t_e)$.
+\textbf{Fusion and Decoding.} The multi-scale video feature pyramid $\{\tilde{V}^{(l)}\}_{l=0}^{L-1}$ and text embeddings $E$ are fed into a cross-modal attention module to produce a fused representation $X_{\text{fused}}$, which is then passed to a lightweight decoder~\cite{zhang2022actionformer} that regresses the final start and end timestamps $(t_s, t_e)$.